Operating grant for sports

 The application must be accompanied with the mandatory attachments specified for each grant, a list of which is available below.

-For the application to be processed, applicants must attach the mandatory documents to the application form.
-The mandatory attachments to an operating grant application are:
+For the application to be processed, applicants must attach the mandatory documents to the application.
+The mandatory appendices to an operating grant application are:

-If the applicant has not previously applied for any grants from the City of Helsinki or if any of the relevant information has changed, the following documents must also be attached to the application:
+If the applicant has not previously applied for a City of Helsinki grant or if their information has changed, the following appendices must also be submitted with the application:

-• A notice from the bank on the account holder or a copy of a bank statement (the applicant must have its own Finnish bank account into which the grant will be paid)
+• The bank’s notice of the account holder or a copy of a bank statement (the applicant must have their own Finnish bank account to which the grant will be paid)

 • An extract from the Register of Associations